jeklnd/trad-web-architecture/README.md

 - How to export environment variables locally to ensure the project can be stored in GitHub securely
 - How to access instances in private subnets with a bastion host and ssh-agent

+# 01 Getting the infrastructure working (in progress)
+- The background knowledge required for successfully deploying production-ready infrastructure in the AWS Cloud using Terraform is relatively high.
+With that being said, the following sections are necessary but not sufficient guidance on getting the infrastructure working on your own local machine.
+I'm happy to receive feedback on making the following documenation more comprehensive and useful:

 # 02 Getting set up
 Before running "terraform apply" for your own resume site, you must:
 1.) input the variable values in section 03